daasfab/learningJAVA/📥📤 Prefix, Infix, Postfix Notation Converter /README.md

 That being said, I can now begin writing the code for out converter!
 Woohoo!

+!!
+The code is now almost ready, but needs to be debugged.
+I will do that slightly later, so please know that it does not yet work!!

 ## 🗂️ Installation

 The code now fully works.
 I now need to develop the converter into other notation types, making it universal.
 This will be done a bit later.